SfAA Oral History Project

 Release Form.
 It is important to fill out the release form that is provided.
 This form transfers the copyright of the recording.
 It is possible to put conditions of use on the recording and transcript.
 There may be reasons to delay public access to the content for a period of time.

 What To Do When Finished.
-When you are finished send the completed recording and signed release form to John van Willigen, Department of Anthropology, University of Kentucky, Lexington, KY 40506.
-The completed tape will be archived, transcribed and made available for scholarly use.
+When you are finished send the completed recording and signed release form to John van Willigen, 660 Lakeshore Drive, Lexington, Kentucky 40502.
+The completed audio will be archived, transcribed and made available for scholarly use.
 The transcription will be produced by a professional transcriber and then reviewed by an editor familiar with the content so as to improve the accuracy of the transcription.
 The transcript will be made available for study at the University of Kentucky Library.
 Some transcripts will be made available on the Internet While this is not encouraged it is possible to restrict usage.

 Citation of Interviews.
 The interview, once completed, transcribed, reviewed and made available for study, becomes a kind of publication that the interviewer will be able to cite.
 Suggested Format of Citation for SfAA Project is provided below with example.